History of the Jemez Artisans Co-op Gallery

 Tom rented the post office building from Emmett Cart in the fall of 2009.
 He met others who liked the idea and helped work on the building plans and ideas.
 Renovations were made and the gallery opened on March 17, 2011.
 There were eight original members of the Jemez Artisans.

 Today there are nine members, and the faces have changed.
 The current members share the responsibilities of keeping the gallery running.
 The items on display include fabric arts, digital paintings, jewelry, ceramics, photography, fine woodwork, recycled media art, stained glass & fused glass, and tie-dye.

-The gallery is located at 17375 Highway 4 in the old post office at the south end of the village of Jemez Springs, New Mexico.
-We are open daily 11-5 during the Summer, daily 11-4 in the Fall & early Winter, Friday-Monday 11-4 mid-Winter, and Friday-Tuesday 11-5 late Winter & early Spring.
+The gallery is located at 17375 Highway 4 in the old Post Office at the south end of the village of Jemez Springs, New Mexico.
+We are open daily 11-5 during the Summer, daily 11-4 in the Fall & early Winter, Friday-Monday 11-4 mid-Winter, and Friday-Monday 11-5 late Winter & early Spring.